The Life, Times, and Murder of the Criminal Genius

 Matt Silverman and

+genius.
 The real-life model for The Great Gatsby's Meyer Wolfsheim and Nathan Detroit from Guys and

 Dolls, Rothstein was much more—and less—than a fixer of baseball games.
 He was everything that

 made 1920s Manhattan roar.
 Featuring Jazz Age Broadway with its thugs, speakeasies, showgirls,

 political movers and shakers, and stars of the Golden Age of Sports, this is a biography of the man who

 dominated an age.
 Arnold Rothstein was a loan shark, pool shark, bookmaker, thief, fence of stolen

 property, political fixer, Wall Street swindler, labor racketeer, rumrunner, and mastermind of the modern

 drug trade.
 Among his monikers were "The Big Bankroll," "The Brain," and "The Man Uptown."
+This

-cemented The Big Bankroll's place among the most influential and fascinating legendary American
+Bankroll's place among the most influential and fascinating legendary American criminals.

-Twenties universe of crime and corruption, violence and greed.
+Roaring Twenties universe of crime and corruption, violence and greed.
 Only Arnold Rothstein dared to

 fix a World Series, or his own trial for shooting two policemen.
 Only David Pietrusza could have so

 "Arnold Rothstein was the Thomas Edison of modern crime, inventing much of it and streamlining the

-Pietrusza's monumental biography of this evil genius is astonishingly detailed and grippingly
+David Pietrusza's monumental biography of this evil genius is astonishingly detailed and grippingly

 Only Rothstein could have spun so tangled a web; only Pietrusza, seventy-five years after his subject's